calypsonet/calypsonet-terminal-api-website/content/compliance/_index.md

 ## APIs compatibility with Terminal Requirements

 ### From Reader API version 2.0 & Calypso Card API version 2.0
 The ticketing terminal APIs enable the implementation of libraries that unconditionally fully comply with the ticketing terminal requirements of the reader and Calypso layers.

 ### Up to Reader API version 1.3 & Calypso Card API version 1.8
 The older ticketing terminal APIs can be implemented by libraries that can "generally" follow the terminal requirements of the reader and Calypso layers, but with a limitation on the localization of the card selection management.
 <br>On early versions of the Reader and Calypso APIs, the card selection was managed through the Calypso API instead of the Reader API.

+## Implementation compliance
+CNA offers a [guide to assist declarations of compliance](https://keyple-support.calypsonet.org/basics/compliance/) with terminal requirements for solutions based on [Eclipse Keyple](https://keyple.org/) libraries.